kaunlaolab/gddml/README.md

 ## Running the code.

-This code requires a conda installation. then install the environment:
+This code requires a conda installation.
+Then install the environment using the .yml contained within the directory:
 ```
 conda create -n YOUR_ENV_NAME -f environment.yml
 ```